lsds/sgx-lkl/README.md

 options, run

 ```
-./build/sgx-lkl-run --help
+sgx-lkl-run --help
 ```

 Note that for the debugging options to have an effect, SGX-LKL must be built with `DEBUG=true`.

 Debugging SGX-LKL (applications)